Most people don’t like to be lost.

 Maybe that wrong turn will lead you on an unexpected adventure.
 It never hurts to explore.

 I don’t know about you, but when I return from traveling, it’s often the stories of mishap and chance that I find myself retelling the most.
 Sure, people will listen to me talk about my day at the beach.
 But the day that I got separated from a tour group and climbed to the top of St. Peter’s on accident?
-Yeah, that one does much better.
+Or that time I mistakenly ended up in a weird techno dance club in Beijing?
+Yeah, those stories do much better.

 While being lost may not seem very entertaining at the time, generally these situations make for much richer, more interesting stories in the future.